 She was a wild thing, this fairy-touched girl.

 He only lost track of her when she went into human towns, which was a risk he couldn’t take.
 The monsters still puzzled him.
 He’d approached a camp of Brutelings to ask where their village was, but they hadn’t answered him.
 They’d hissed and grunted and offered him meat, and it was all making Karzarul start to wonder if he’d gone insane.
-He was sure they hadn’t been like this, before.
+He knew they hadn’t been like this, before.
 Dying sometimes made memories go fuzzy, but not like this.
 Something was very wrong.

 He stayed in the form of a Bruteling, small enough to stay hidden as he lurked outside the town.
 He watched the comings and goings of travelers and merchants, children running in the streets.
 Soldiers stood watch, skinny young men he could kill even in this form.
 No warriors, these.